-Free PDF Tools Without Login, Watermarks, or Subscriptions: The Complete 2026 Guide
+Best PDF Tools Without Login or Signup: The Complete 2026 List

-- 5Step 5: For maximum privacy with sensitive documents, use client-side tools (merge, split, rotate, organize, OCR) — these never contact the server.
+- 4Download the result immediatelyThe download button appears within 2–30 seconds.
+Click to save the file.
+For maximum privacy with sensitive documents, use client-side tools (merge, split, rotate, organize, OCR) — these never contact the server and process entirely in your browser's memory.

 How LazyPDF Protects Your Privacy Without Login